helsingborg-stad/app-laiban-ios-example/README.md

 ### Prerequisites

-* Apple developer account for distribution
 * Xcode 14
 * iOS 14
+* Apple developer program for distribution
+* iPad

 ### Building for simulator

 To run the app; Simply clone the repository, open `LaibanExample.xcodeproj` in Xcode and run.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Building for distrubution

+Information on how to distribute and submitting an app to App Store can be found at the [Apple developer website](https://developer.apple.com/).

 <!-- CONTRIBUTING -->
 ## Contributing